hortonworks/cloudbreak/docs/openstack.md

 ###Next steps

 Once Cloudbreak is up and running you should check out the [prerequisites](openstack_pre_prov.md) needed to create OpenStack clusters with Cloudbreak.
+Besides these you can check out some useful [configurations for Cloudbreak deployer](configuration.md).